Skip to main content

 Designated Historic Resource

-Designated historic resource is defined as a building, structure, object, landscaping element, or natural feature listed or designated as a historic resource, either individually, or as a contributor to a historic district, at the local, state, or national level, including but not limited to listing in the National Register of Historic Places or California Register of Historical Resources, or designation as a Historic-Cultural Monument or as an Historic Preservation Overlay Zone.
+• Designated historic resource is defined as a building, structure, object, landscaping element, or natural feature listed or designated as an individual resource or as a contributor to a historic district, at the local, state, or national level, including but not limited to listing in the National Register of Historic Places or California Register of Historical Resources, or designation as a Historic-Cultural Monument or as an Historic Preservation Overlay Zone (HPOZ).

 Destroyed